mobxjs/mobx-state-tree/docs/getting-started.md

 Note: The `.toJSON()` you have used before in the tutorial is just a shortcut to `getSnapshot`!

 Because the nature of state is mutable, a snapshot will be emitted whenever the state is mutated!
 To listen to those new snapshot, you can use `onSnapshot(store, snapshot => console.log(snapshot))` to log them as they are emitted!

-Note: The snapshot inspector of the playground is based `onSnapshot` as well.
-The inspect function will read the current snapshot and listen for newer ones, and update the view showing you the new snapshots.

 ## From snapshot to model
 As we just saw, getting a snapshot from a model instance is pretty easy, but wouldn't it be neat to be able to restore a model from a snapshot?
 The good news is that you can!